-Appointment of Education Review Committee.
+161. Appointment of Education Review Committee

-161.-(1) Every five years or as soon as practicable thereafter, Cabinet on the recommendation of the Minister of Education, shall appoint an Education Review Committee of not more than five members to review and report on the education system of Saint Lucia in accordance with section 162.
+(1) Every five years or as soon as practicable thereafter, Cabinet on the recommendation of the Minister of Education, shall appoint an Education Review Committee of not more than five members to review and report on the education system of Antigua and Barbuda in accordance with section 162.

-- (2) The Education Review Committee shall comprise
+(2) The Education Review Committee shall comprise-

 - (a) a member having relevant knowledge or expertise in education and who shall be chairperson;

-- (b) one member from either
+- (b) one member from either-

 - (i) a Parent Teacher Association; or

 - (ii) a Board of Management;

-- (c) one member from organisations concerned with either
+- (c) one member from organizations concerned with either-

-- (i) community development;
+- (i) community development; or

 - (ii) industry and commerce; or

 - (iii) professional services;

-- (d) one member representing the teaching profession; and
+- (d) one member representing the Antigua and Barbuda Teachers Union (ABUT); and

 - (e) such other member as the Cabinet in its discretion thinks fit.

-Review and report of Education Review Committee.
+162. Review and report of Education Review Committee

-162.-(1) The Education Review Committee shall review and report on -
+- (1) The Education Review Committee shall review and report on- - (a) the physical conditions and the maintenance of public and assisted private schools; - (b) the suitability of the curriculum, in public and assisted private schools; - (c) the performance of students at-

-- (a) the physical conditions and the maintenance of public and assisted schools; - (b) the suitability of the curriculum, in public and assisted schools; - (c) the performance of students at: - (i) the assessments held in accordance with sections 144 (1) and (2); - (ii) annual examination set and marked by individual schools; and - (iii) examinations set by the Caribbean Examinations Council; - (d) the organization of the Ministry of Education and its delivery of education services; - (e) the teaching service, and the number, quality and performance of teachers; and

-(f) any other matter which in the opinion of the Education Review Committee would enhance the quality and delivery of education in Saint Lucia.
+- (i) the assessments held in accordance with sections 144 (1) and (2); - (ii) annual examination set and marked by individual schools; and - (iii) examinations set by the Caribbean Examinations Council; - (d) the organization of the Ministry of Education and its delivery of education services; - (e) the teaching service, and the number, quality and performance of teachers; and - (f) any other matter which in the opinion of the Educational Review Committee would enhance the quality and delivery of education in Antigua and Barbuda.

-(2) The report of the Education Review Committee shall be submitted to the Minister who shall cause it to be laid before Parliament.
+(2) The report of the Education Review Committee shall be submitted to the Minister who shall cause it to be laid before Parliament of Antigua and Barbuda.

-(3) After the report of the Education Review Committee has been laid before Parliament, it shall be printed and sold to the public.
+(3) After the report of the Education Review Committee has been laid before Parliament of Antigua and Barbuda it shall be printed and sold to the public.